why shop manta sleep

 Understanding the Sleep Cycle

 NREM Stage N1 – This is where you’re falling asleep and it lasts just a few minutes.
-Heartbeat and breathing slow and muscles start to relax.
+Your heartbeat and breathing slow and muscles start to relax.

 NREM Stage N2 – Also known as light sleep, this lasts approximately 25 minutes.
 The eyes stop moving and the body begins to cool down.

-NREM Stage N3 – This is what’s called deep sleep.
-And it's when most of the magic happens.
+NREM Stage N3 – This is deep sleep, and it's when most of the magic happens.
 The body repairs itself and the immune system gets stronger.

-REM Stage R – This stage is when you dream.
-The eyes start moving and breathing, heart rate and brain activity increase.
-This is also when you’re temporarily unable to move your arms and legs(1).
+REM Stage R – This is when you dream.
+Your eyes start moving and your breathing, heart rate and brain activity increase.
+You're also temporarily unable to move your arms and legs(1).

-You cycle through these four stages several times throughout one night's rest.
+You cycle through these 4 stages several times during 1 night's rest.
 Think 4 to 5 times at about 90 minutes per round.

 So, a good night's sleep isn't just about how many hours you do.
 It's also about completing these sleep cycles.
-Otherwise, you won’t get the full range of benefits of a good night’s rest.
+Otherwise, you won’t get the full benefits of a good night’s rest.

 Benefits of a Good Night's Sleep

-We already mentioned that quality sleep boosts your memory and cognition.
-(Never hurts to say it twice!)
-It’s also a mood lifter and strengthens your immune response.
+We already mentioned that quality sleep boosts memory and cognition.
+(It never hurts to say it twice!)
+It’s also a mood lifter and strengthens the immune response.
 It also plays a role in maintaining a healthy weight.

 Sleep deprivation disturbs the balance of hormones that regulate your appetite.
 This may lead to overeating.
-Plus, sleep repairs your heart and blood vessels, which lowers your risk of chronic health conditions like heart disease and diabetes.
+Plus, sleep repairs your heart and blood vessels, lowering your risk of chronic health conditions like heart disease and diabetes.

-So, skipping on quality zzzs isn’t just about making sure you aren’t tired the next day.
+So, skipping on quality sleep isn’t just about making sure you aren’t tired the next day.
 It's about taking care of your overall health and well-being.

-Now it’s time to shift gears and learn about napping.
-Napping, or short sleep, is different from a full night's sleep.
-Depending on the type, a nap can provide various benefits.
+Now it’s time to shift gears and learn about naps.
+Napping, or short sleep differs from an entire night's sleep.
+Depending on the type, a nap can provide various health benefits.
+It's also important to note that napping cannot provide all stages of sleep.

 Here are the different types of naps:

-Power Nap – Lasts for 10 to 30 minutes and replenishes your energy, putting you in a better mood.
-And it gives your memory, learning and problem-solving abilities a boost.
+Power Nap: This lasts for 10 to 30 minutes and replenishes your energy, putting you in a better mood.
+It also boosts your memory, learning and problem-solving abilities.

-Prophylactic Nap – A 2- to 3-hour nap in anticipation of lost sleep.
+Prophylactic Nap: This is a 2- to 3-hour nap that anticipates lost sleep.
 It helps you stay focused and alert.

-Replacement Nap – A 90-minute nap that makes up for loss of sleep.
-It improves creativity, memory and boosts alertness.
+Replacement Nap: This 90-minute nap compensates for sleep loss.
+It improves creativity, memory and alertness.

-Just keep in mind that napping for too long may result in sleep inertia, leaving you feeling groggy and disoriented.
-Remember that the duration of your nap impacts how beneficial it will be for you.
+Remember that napping for too long may result in sleep inertia, leaving you groggy and disoriented.
+Remember that napping length impacts how beneficial your snooze will be for you.

 To summarize, the benefits of napping include: